Edge Computing vs Cloud Computing: Which One Should You Use in 2025?

 Latency and Performance

 Latency is often the primary driver for edge adoption.
 Even with global cloud regions, network round-trips introduce unavoidable delays.
+Technologies such as Anycast routing attempt to reduce these delays at scale.

 Edge computing minimizes latency by processing data within milliseconds of where it is generated.
 This is critical for use cases such as: